Civil Service Verbal Test (CSVT)

 Once you've managed to win over the Civil Service with your video interview responses, your scores in the SJT, behavioural questionnaire (and the numerical reasoning tests), the final stage will require you to attend an assessment centre and take part in an interview, a group, an analysis and a leadership exercise.

 During the group exercise, the assessors will be evaluating how well you form relationships with other, new people, and how you contribute to the team.
-A detailed guide has been produced by the Civil Service, which can be viewed, downloaded and printed from here.
+A detailed guide has been produced by the Civil Service, which can be viewed, downloaded and printed from.

-Our numerical reasoning practice test pack is suitable for preparing for the Civil Service Verbal Test.
+Our verbal practice test pack is suitable for preparing for the Civil Service Verbal Test (CSVT).

 Great way to prepare for an assessment centre